 Approved August 11, 2014

 9/4

-No further questions and the meeting was adjourned.
+o further questions and the meeting was adjourned.

 We believe these minutes accurately reflect what transpired at this meeting.
 However, will appreciate comments involving a different understanding of what occurred.
 Unless we are notified in writing to the contrary within ten days after receipt, we will assume that all in attendance concur in the accuracy of this transcription.